MKroppp/Control/README.md

 # Android Client Setup
 The Android client is responsible for capturing the screen, sending screenshots to the backend, and displaying notifications when inappropriate content is detected.

+## Android App
+1. Background screen monitoring every 3 seconds
+2. Screenshot upload to a remote server
+3. All required permissions requested on first launch
+4. Runs as a background service
+5. Option to start/stop monitoring manually

 ## Setup Instructions
 1. Clone the repository and open it in Android Studio: `git clone https://github.com/MKroppp/Control.git`